jaydenthorup/myrient-downloader/README.md

 The Myrient Downloader provides a seamless process for creating curated game collections:
 1.  **Browse and Select:** Allows users to easily browse and search the entire Myrient catalog of archives (e.g., No-Intro, MAME) and drill down into specific systems or categories.
+    * **Download Anywhere:** Download from the directory of your choice, recursively finding all files beneath your chosen directory.
+    * **See Files:** See and search the files at your currently selected directory so you know what you will be downloading when you click "Download from Here".
 2.  **Optionally Filter and Curate:** Presents a powerful wizard to filter thousands of files down to a specific list based on custom rules:
     * **Include/Exclude Tags:** Filter files by region or language tag (e.g., keep only `(USA)`).
     * **Revision Control:** Automatically select only the single highest revision of every game title.
     * **Multi-Disc/Cart:** Automatically download all discs or cartridges for a given title.
     * **Priority De-duplication:** Allows the user to build a priority list of tags to select the *best* version when multiple unique copies of a game exist.
     * **Include/Exclude String Filters:** Create custom lists of strings to match titles to include and exclude.
     * **Save/Import/Export Filtering Presets:** Save your filtering options as presets to re-use them or share them with friends.
-All filtering options are included.
+All filtering options are included and work at every directory level.
     * **Skip The Filtering:** Don't need to filter?
 Go ahead and skip it!
 Archives that don't support tags will skip the filtering automatically.
 3.  **Download:** Executes the download of the final, filtered list of files.
     * **Include/Exclude Individual Titles:** Toggle download for titles on and off individually.